ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The synthetic reference dataset lacked commutability and did not represent patient sample variability, highlighting limitations for benchmarking variant detection pipelines.”*

+   **Ontological references:**

 .. dropdown:: Comparability

    Ability to compare results across different laboratories, methods, or time points, within defined limits of agreement.
 Ensures that measurements are consistent and interpretable in different contexts.

    **Example usage:**
-   Comparability of viral load results was confirmed by re-analyzing the same patient samples in three independent laboratories using the same SOPs.
+   *“Comparability of viral load results was confirmed by re-analyzing the same patient samples in three independent laboratories using the same SOPs.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip